About

 Whole Earth Nature School was founded in the fall of 2009 by Rees Maxwell, Matt Bradley, and Ana Bradley.
 Each of their life journeys had brought them through deep nature connections and trainings, culminating in that fateful day when their paths crossed at a credit union; the teller, Matt, spoke first.
 “Rees, I’ve been meaning to talk with you.”

 The three of them gathered every day after, sharing stories of the profound impact that nature connection had in their own lives, and discovered a shared vision to create opportunities for all people to receive personalized nature mentorship.
-They quickly took this passion for living in kinship with the earth, and an understanding of the many barriers to experiencing that, and within two weeks were at their first school meeting kids at their classrooms to bring them out to connect with the diversity of nature that exists right in the surrounding alleys, avenues and parks.
+They quickly took this passion for living in kinship with the earth, and an understanding of the many barriers to experiencing that.
+Within two weeks they were at their first school meeting kids in their classrooms.
+They brought them out to show them how easy it was to connect with the diversity of nature right in front of them in the surrounding alleys, avenues and parks.
 Thus Whole Earth Nature School was born, and their first program Coyote Kids was launched.

 Since then tens of thousands of youth have received personalized mentorship outdoors, and experienced the benefits of confidence, resilience and kinship with nature.
 We are continually working to decrease barriers to nature connection, while increasing our understanding of the limitless diversity of the human condition and adapting our pedagogy to better support every student.